ArtosSystems/docs-legacy/source/index.html.md

 ownerProof | string | Proof the user has permission

-### Sample Response
-The following is the expected response for cancelling a specified ticket for a specified event
+> Sample Response: The following is the expected response for cancelling a specified ticket for a specified event

 ```
 Insert Example Response here